ingyamilmolinar/doctorgpt/README.md

 ## Features (To be enhanced)
 1. Environment independent self-sufficient lightweight (8.3MB) binary.
 (Windows support is missing but could be easily added)
 2. Configurable chatGPT prompt
+3. Supports every GPT model version
-3. Match multiple log formats in a single log file
+4. Match multiple log formats in a single log file
-4. Match multiple parsers for the same log entry
+5. Match multiple parsers for the same log entry
-5. Powerful regex format (Perl/Go flavor)
+6. Powerful regex format (Perl/Go flavor)
-6. Maximize the amount of log context in the diagnosis
+7. Maximize the amount of log context in the diagnosis

 ## Work in progress
 1. Test dividing log contexts per span, thread, routine or procedure